 The group’s first day in Hong Kong was almost entirely devoted to one of the main tourist attractions: Ocean World, a complex of stomach-churning rides, a deeply impressive aquarium sporting a variety of equally impressive marine life, penguin houses built to emulate sub-zero Antarctica, mock-up Chinese towns, and incredible cable-car rides There were similar adventures to be had at Disneyland, Hong Kong, later in the week, although unusually inclement weather conditions created additional challenges for the students: all character-building experiences!

 But what about the adults?
 Did they too embark on the roller coasters?
-The ever-youthful Mrs. Peirce did, while the Headmaster and Head of Juniors chose to patrol sedately on foot like a couple of London bobbies keeping a watchful eye on the students from afar, but ready to assist when needed.
+The ever-youthful Mrs. Peirce did, while the Director and Head of Juniors chose to patrol sedately on foot like a couple of London bobbies keeping a watchful eye on the students from afar, but ready to assist when needed.

 The seemingly static rows of highly grandiose skyscrapers that line Hong Kong Island (across the bay from Kowloon) come to life each evening at eight o’clock, with each building playing its part in a laser show: a Son et Lumière.
 Our group watched in awe from the viewpoint of Kowloon, as the buildings across the bay were transformed in a sea of colour that tore up and down each of these impressive buildings, while green lasers, fired from their rooftops, travelled high into the sky in time to the beat of the music that played out over the bay.

 The ICC Building in Kowloon